documentcloud/documentcloud/app/views/help/public.markdown

-# DocumentCloud's Public Catalog
+# sourceAFRICA's Public Catalog

-DocumentCloud is a tool for organizing and working with large documents and document collections, a document viewer that makes it easier for reporters to share source material with readers and a publicly accessible repository of primary source documents that were used in reporters' investigations.
+sourceAFRICA is a tool for organizing and working with large documents and document collections, a document viewer that makes it easier for reporters to share source material with readers and a publicly accessible repository of primary source documents that were used in reporters' investigations.

 If you're a reporter who'd like to analyze, annotate, and publish documents, [contact us][] to find out more about getting an account.
 Otherwise, take a spin through our public document collection and try out some of our great analytic tools.